-Explore Educational Video Center Programs
+Videos from Educational Video Center

 At the Educational Video Center (EVC), New York City high school students not only learn the art of documentary filmmaking, but also valuable lessons about professionalism, social change and critical thinking.
 Through EVC’s programs, students build skill sets they can take with them through their educational and professional careers.
 Plus, the center even offers training for educators.

 - Youth Documentary Workshop: This workshop teaches students the fundamentals of documentary filmmaking.
 They learn how to research, plan, shoot and edit a social issues documentary, all while receiving academic credit.

 - Professional Development Program: This program gives educators who teach grades pre-K through 12 the skills needed to successfully integrate video production into their lesson plans.

 - New Media Arts Apprenticeship: Students who participate in this workshop will learn video production, photography, web design and app creation.